darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 For each data channel of a module (Lab, RGB) and several virtual data channels (e.g. hue, saturation) you  can construct a per-channel opacity function.
 Depending on each pixel's value for a given data channel this function calculates a blending factor between 0 and 1 (100%) for that pixel.

-Each pixel of an image thus has different blending factors for each of its data channels (real and virtual).
-All blending factors are finally multiplied together (pixel-by-pixel) along with the value of the global opacity slider to form a complete parametric blend mask for the image.
+Each pixel of an image thus has different blending factors for each of its data channels.
+All blending factors are finally multiplied together (pixel-by-pixel), along with the value of the global opacity slider, to form a complete parametric blend mask for the image.

 If the blend mask has a value of 0 for a given pixel, the input of the module is left unchanged.
-If the blend mask has a value of 1 (100%) for a pixel, the module has full effect.
+If the blend mask has a value of 1 (100%) for a pixel, the module has its full effect.

 # channel tabs